Dangerous Children’s Toys

 Who is Responsible for Toy-Related Injuries in Florida?

 Many parties are involved in producing and selling toys, from design to checkout.
 Therefore, when a toy-related injury occurs, there are many possibilities as to who is to blame.
 This includes both the toy and packaging designers, the manufacturer, the marketing agency, the distributor, and the retailer.
 The nature of the defect determines who is to blame.
 Finding out which product liability claim is applicable will assist in this process.

 Many factors are considered when determining liability for dangerous children’s toy claims.
-The court will look at two theories: products liability and negligence.
-Examining the evidence for products liability will look at the product itself, while negligence will look at the entities’ actions within the supply chain.
+The court will look at two theories: product liability and negligence.
+Examining the evidence for product liability will look at the product itself, while negligence will look at the entities’ actions within the supply chain.

 Dangerous Toys Product Liability Attorney in Tampa